With the events that happened in Charlottesville, we felt the Daily Stormer went too far, crossed the line: GoDaddy CEO

 The wave of internet crackdowns against white nationalists and neo-Nazis reflected a rapidly changing mindset among Silicon Valley firms on how far they are willing to go to police hate speech.

 Tech companies have taken down violent propaganda from Islamic State and other militant groups, in part in response to government pressure.
+But most internet companies have traditionally tried to steer clear of making judgments about content except in cases of illegal activity.

 CloudFlare, which protects some 6 million websites from denial-of-service attacks and hacking, on Wednesday afternoon dropped coverage of the neo-Nazi website Daily Stormer.